theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/getting-started.md

 {% include "components/components.md" %}
 -->

-#### How to Create a Simple SAP Data Extraction for Beginners
+#### A Simple SAP Data Extraction for Beginners

-Follow the steps below to create a simple workflow that extracts customer master data from the SAP table KNA1:
+Follow the steps below to extract customer master data from the SAP table KNA1:

 1. Drag & drop the {{ table }} {{ component }} into the workflow.
 2. Assign an existing SAP connection and click **[:pen-button:Edit]** to open the main window of the component.